KAMI

 Reinforcing EU-Indonesia and EU-Malaysia partnerships by supporting national processes and international dialogue on sustainable palm oil.

-KAMI is guided by Strategic Country Boards (SCBs) in Malaysia and Indonesia, which provide overall strategic direction and approve the project’s annual work plans.
-These are the decision-making bodies for the project in each country, and they also serve as platforms for technical and policy discussions.
-The SCBs are composed of EU services and national government ministries/agencies.
+KAMI is guided by Strategic Country Boards (SCBs) in Malaysia and Indonesia, composed of EU services and national government ministries and agencies.
+The SCBs provide overall strategic direction as the decision-making bodies for the project in each country, and they also serve as platforms for technical and policy discussions.
+Multi-stakeholder Advisory Committees in each country provide comprehensive expertise and advice on implementation of project activities and technical topics of relevance.

 See the KAMI project brief for more information, available in English, Bahasa Indonesia and Bahasa Malaysia.